-- 1. Each district school board must purchase current instructional materials to provide each student in kindergarten through grade 12 with a major tool of instruction in core courses of the subject areas of mathematics, language arts, science, social studies, reading, and literature.
+- District Responsibility.
+Each district school board must purchase current instructional materials to provide each student in kindergarten through grade 12 with a major tool of instruction in core courses of the subject areas of mathematics, language arts, science, social studies, reading, and literature.
 Such purchase must be made within the first 3 years after the effective date of the adoption cycle unless a district school board or a consortium of school districts has implemented an instructional materials program pursuant to s.
-1006.283. - These funds are designated for instructional materials, library books and reference books, and repair of books.
-Allocated state funds should be used as follows: - a.
-Beginning with the 2015-2016 school year, at least 50 percent shall be used for the purchase of digital or electronic instructional materials that align with state standards included on the state-adopted list, unless authorized to: - Utilize up to 50 percent of the allocation for the purchase of instructional materials, including library and reference books and

-- non-print materials, not included on the state-adopted list and for the repair and renovation of textbooks and library books - Use 100 percent of that portion of the annual allocation designated for the purchase of instructional materials for kindergarten, and 75 percent of that portion of the annual allocation designated for the purchase of instructional materials for first grade, to purchase materials not on the state-adopted list - 3.
-Items that are not on the state-adopted list must have intellectual content which assist in the instruction of a subject or course. - 4.
-Each district school board is responsible for the content of all instructional materials used in a classroom, whether purchased through an adoption process or otherwise purchased or made available in the classroom.
+1006.283. - 2.
+Upon receipt of the commissioner's certified instructional material allocation, the district will notify school administrators of the available funds for next fiscal year.
+Requisitions to purchase adopted material will begin July 1st. - i.
+These funds are designated for instructional materials, library books and reference books, and repair of books.
+Allocated state funds should be used as follows: - Beginning with the 2015-2016 school year, at least 50 percent shall be used for the purchase of digital or electronic instructional materials that align with state standards included on the state-adopted list, unless authorized to: - a.
+Utilize up to 50 percent of the allocation for the purchase of instructional materials, including library and reference books and non-print materials, not included on the state-adopted list and for the repair and renovation of textbooks and library books - b.
+Use 100 percent of that portion of the annual allocation designated for the purchase of instructional materials for kindergarten, and 75 percent of that portion of the annual allocation designated for the purchase of instructional materials for first grade, to purchase materials not on the state-adopted list - ii.
+Items that are not on the state-adopted list must have intellectual content which assist in the instruction of a subject or course.